BryanSchuetz/dai/_news/dai-project-poland-honors-small-firms-energy-efficiency-efforts.md

 '
 solutions:
-- Environment
+- Climate and Environment
-- Innovation and Entrepreneurship
+- Entrepreneurship and Innovation
 regions:
 - Eastern Europe and Central Asia
 projects: